 “I’ll allow you your dignity, I suppose.”

 I walk to the bathroom, which is thankfully far enough from the master bedroom, and while pissing I check this body out in the mirror.
-The beard is starting to grow out a bit now that I’m not shaving every other day.
+The beard is starting to grow out a bit now that I have stopped shaving it every other day.
 Quite a few greys in there.
 My hair has a month or so to grow before it looks as if I just don’t care.
 I brush my teeth, then I spit the froth down the drain.

 I stand there like an idiot for a moment, delighted by the delicious view, but Alazne pats the mattress next to her.

-“Hey, lie down on your back,” she says with a low, alluring voice.
+“Hey, lie down on your back,” she says in a low, alluring voice.
 “I need to tell you something.”